Lionel Cade: Biography

 Cade was born in Hardin County, Texas, on August 14, 1918, the son of Charley and Virginia (Slocum) Cade.

+Cade earned a bachelor's degree at the University of San Francisco and a master's from the University of Southern California.

 During World War II, he was a member of the U.S. Army's first black paratroop battalion, the 555th.
 He also served his country during the Korean War.

-Cade earned a bachelor's degree at the University of San Francisco and a master's from USC.
+Member of the Compton City Council (1964-1973)

 When the Rev. Raul Imschweiler did not seek re-election to the Compton City Council in 1961, Cade ran for his seat.
 He lost to Robert Kerr by just 413 votes.
 In 1964, he was appointed to the Council, one of the first African Americans to serve there.
 He was elected to a four-year term the following year and reelected in 1969.
 He was a member of the council until 1973, when he made his first attempt as mayor.
 He finished third.
 Despite that defeat, he was successful on his second try in 1977.

+Mayor of Compton (1977-1981)

 An accountant by profession, Cade ordered an audit of the city's finances soon after he took office.
-He discovered that the city had a deficit of $2 million.
-As a result of that finding, Cade initiated a series of cost-cutting measures that wiped out the debt within one year.
-In 1978, California voters overwhelmingly approved Proposition 13, an initiative that severely reduced property tax revenues.
-Since much of the fat was already eliminated from Compton's budget, it was one of the hardest hit by the measure.
+He discovered that the city had accumulated $2 million of debt.
+This finding motivated Cade to initiate a series of cost-cutting measures, enabling the City to pay back its debt within one year.
+However, this deprived Cade of further room for maneuver after the vote of Proposition 13 in 1978, which was overwhelmingly approved by California voters.
+The proposition, which resulted in a 60% drop in property tax revenues in California, forced local governments to drastically reduce their spending - a challenge for Cade who had already eliminated much of the unnecessary spending from Compton's budget.

-In his 1981 reelection campaign, Cade was soundly defeated by his opponent, Walter R. Tucker, Jr., a local dentist.
-Cade later moved to Stockton, where he spent the remainder of his life.
+In his 1981 reelection campaign, Cade lost to his opponent, Walter R. Tucker, Jr., a local dentist.
+Cade later moved to Stockton, where he spent the remainder of his life with his wife.

+Other offices

+Other offices held by Cade during his 21 years in Compton include: president of the Chamber of Commerce, board member of the National Council of Campfire, and field deputy for state Sen. Ralph C. Dills.
+He was also active in the Rotary Club.